Parameter-free Optimal Rates for Nonlinear Semi-Norm Contractions with Applications to $Q$-Learning: Proof Outline

 \paragraph{Step 2 (Polyak-Ruppert Error Decomposition).} We now use the error decomposition achieved in \eqref{e: SA.update.modified} to derive a similar decomposition for $\bDelta_t$---the Polyak-Ruppert average of $\Delta_t$---in Lemma~\ref{lem: PR.avg.error.split} below.
-This refined decomposition underpins the subsequent analysis, allowing us to exploit the contraction property of the semi-norm alongside the monotonicity of the induced norm.
+This refined decomposition underpins the subsequent analysis, allowing us to exploit the contraction property of the semi-norm alongside the equivalence between the induced norm and any monotone norm.

 For $0 \leq t_1 \leq t_2,$ let $ \Gamma_{t_1:t_2} := \prod_{t=t_1}^{t_2-1}\left[ \bI - \at [\bI - \Aht^{\QS}] \right].$

 \begin{lemma} Let $\tstr$ be defined as in Theorem~\ref{thm: SA.convergence}.
 Then, for $T \geq \tstr,$